stuartgc/ask-toolkit/README.md

 ## list-api
 * Helper methods for adding items to an Alexa list

-## lwa
-* Fetches profile information from Amazon if LWA permissions have been granted.
-* Sends data to API.
-* Makes request to API to send email after updating profile information.

-## notifications
-* Helper methods for sending Alexa notifications.

 ## utils
 * General helper methods that are added to the global scope as `global.utils`